kmfeng/Touching-Cell-Dataset/README.rst

 Touching Cell Image Dataset
 =============================

-This is a dataset of touching cell images used for **A robust concave point detector based on k-variance of k-sum of chain code **, which can be used to evaluate concave points detection methods.
+This is a dataset of touching cell images used for "A robust concave point detector based on k-variance of k-sum of chain code", which can be used to evaluate concave points detection methods.

 The image dataset consists of 24 different original 300×300 binary images, which were collected from the CellaVision blog (http://blog.cellavision.com/) and segmented by our earlier work.
 Each image contains a single touching-cell clump.